Confusing Navigation

 What I Learned

-In automotive design, user experience isn't just about delight—it's about keeping people alive.
-Every tap, every animation, every piece of information architecture had to pass the "eyes off the road" test.
+In automotive design, user experience isn't just about delight — it's about keeping people alive.
+Every interaction was evaluated against NHTSA visual-manual guidelines: no task should require more than 2 seconds of eyes-off-road or 12 seconds total glance time.
 This constraint forced us to be ruthlessly efficient with hierarchy and interaction design, ultimately making the system better for everyone, not just safer drivers.

 Testing in actual Jaguar Land Rover vehicles revealed issues no prototype could: glare on screens at specific times of day, button sizes that felt right on a tablet but wrong in a moving car, flows that seemed logical in a lab but confusing on the road.
 Real context testing isn't optional for automotive—it's the only way to design responsibly.

-Working with development teams across the US and UK taught me that clear, comprehensive documentation isn't bureaucracy—it's respect.
+Working with development teams across the US and UK taught me that clear documentation isn't bureaucracy — it's respect.
 Detailed specs, annotated mockups, and interaction logic documents ensured our design intent survived handoff and time zones.
-Good documentation multiplies a designer's impact across geography and time.
+When a developer in the UK could implement a flow at 3am my time using only the spec, that was the system working.

 Looking back, I would have introduced real driver shadowing earlier in the refinement process.
 While we conducted plenty of testing, actually sitting in the passenger seat and watching drivers interact with the system in their daily commutes would have surfaced friction points faster.
 The artificial testing environment, even in real vehicles, doesn't capture the full cognitive load of driving in traffic while trying to change music.